“What good is the warmth of summer, without the cold of winter to give it sweetness.”

 In winter

-I sometimes wake feeling like a moan
+I sometimes wake feeling like a moan clouding the ground,

-needing a place inside where joy might reside
+needing a place inside where joy might reside—

-finding a thimbleful of red to affect my sanguinity.
+like entering a huge white space and finding a thimbleful of red to affect my sanguinity.

 Joy is the goal, isn’t it?